itsims007/Capturing-packets-and-using-filters/README.md

 <h2>Task 4<h2>

-  Visit a web page and detect its IP address using a display filter:
+  -Visit a web page and detect its IP address using a display filter:

   -A TLS handshake display filter may be used to detect a website visit in a packet list: tls.handshake.type ==1